-From 2001, Elee worked at Thinktank, Birmingham science museum, first in the informal learning team, and then as an education officer in the formal learning team.
+From 2001, Elee worked at Thinktank, Birmingham science museum, first in the informal learning team, and then as an education officer.
 During this time she wrote and presented science shows and workshops for schools and families, both in the museum and on outreach.
-During her seven years at the museum, she led sessions with over 20,000 children, which gave her an incredible insight into the range of learning and education in the UK.
+During her seven years at the museum, she led sessions with over 20,000 children.
 From 2008 to 2009, Elee managed the education programme at the Thackray Medical Museum in Leeds, leading education projects, developing education resources for schools and families, and organising medically-themed events for the public.

 Elee was on the organising committee for two conferences at the School of Museum Studies: Curiouser & Curiouser and Museum Utopias.
 She also volunteered for the charity Kids in Museums, which campaigns to make museums more family friendly.